Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the other side.

-Some glue residue around the searchlight lens and that's it for flaws!
-The car is very, very clean with crisp white lettering, nice shiny truck rivet and the car does light.
+Minimal flaws!
+The car is all intact and very, very clean with crisp lettering!
 Has the correct, original (small) man with painted hands and face.
+We "bench tested" the car and the light does work!

 An "aerial" view.